 Options Risk.
 A Fund may lose the entire put (call) option premium paid if the underlying security does not decrease (increase) in value at expiration.
 Put and call options may not be an effective hedge because they may have imperfect correlation to the value of the Fund's portfolio securities.
 Purchased put and call options may decline in value due to changes in price of the underlying security, passage of time and changes in volatility.
-Written call and put options may limit the Fund's participation in equity market gains and may magnify the losses if the price of the written option instrument increases in value between the date when a Fund writes the option and the date on which the Fund purchases an offsetting position) if the price of the written option instrument increases in value between the date when a Fund writes the option and the date on which a Fund purchases an offsetting position.
+Written call and put options may limit the Fund's participation in equity market gains and may magnify the losses if the price of the written option instrument increases in value between the date when a Fund writes the option and the date on which the Fund purchases an offsetting position.
+A Fund will incur a loss as a result of a written options (also known as a short position) if the price of the written option instrument increases in value between the date when a Fund writes the option and the date on which a Fund purchases an offsetting position.